32 Things You Should Be Cleaning with Vinegar

 - Skin Softener: Keep your soles feeling smooth by soaking your feet in 1 part white vinegar to 2 parts water.
 Scrub gently to remove rough spots.

 - Fabric Softener: For a chemical-free fabric softener, add a cup of white vinegar to the final wash or rinse cycle.
-(TIP: Adding even 1/2 cup of white vinegar to the wash cycle helps keep dryer lint from sticking to your clothes and helps reduce static cling.
-You might also want to know about 20 unexpected uses for dryer sheets that aren’t laundry-related.)
+(Adding even 1/2 cup of white vinegar to the wash cycle helps keep dryer lint from sticking to your clothes and helps reduce static cling.
+And here are unexpected uses for dryer sheets that aren’t laundry-related.)

 - Deodorizer: Dealing with stinky gym socks?
 Add 1 cup of white vinegar to a large pot of water.
 Bring the mixture to a boil.
 Remove from heat and submerge socks completely.
 Soak socks overnight, then wash and dry as usual.